 Karl Magnus Johansson

-Karl Magnus Johansson is Professor of Political Science at Södertörn University, Stockholm, and Part-time Professor at the European University Institute, Florence.
+Karl Magnus Johansson is Professor of Political Science at Södertörn University, Stockholm.
 He joined the new Södertörn University in 1998 from Lund University and the Swedish Institute of International Affairs.
 He was educated at Lund University and the London School of Economics and Political Science.
-He has held visiting positions at the Center for European Integration Studies at Bonn University, Germany, and at Stellenbosch University, South Africa.
+He has held visiting positions at the Center for European Integration Studies at Bonn University, Germany, and at Stellenbosch University, South Africa, and was Part-time Professor at the European University Institute, Florence, until May 2019.

 An ongoing area of research for Professor Johansson is political communication with a focus on government communication, defined broadly as the structures, practices and processes of central executive institutions in their communication aspects.
 He is Lead Coordinator of the research project ‘Symbiotic leader-media relations?
 Exploring interaction between prime ministers and the media in Finland, Lithuania, Poland and Sweden’.
 The project explores political executive-media relations, mainly interactions between prime ministers (and their communication aides) and journalists.
 The project addresses scholarly and related themes such as the presidentialization and the mediatization of politics, as well as the relation between journalists and sources in different media systems.
 How and with what consequences do political executives and media interact?
 This question is at the heart of the research project.
 The project is interdisciplinary and brings together ten participants from five research environments in all four countries.
 Findings have been published in an edited volume and in journal articles or conference papers.
 Web: https://www.polexmedia.com/

 Professor Johansson's current research also centres on the intersection between EU-level political parties/groups and constitutional reform in the EU.